myselfswastikmishra/TechTribe-final/README.md

 3.  **The Backend Logic (Server Action): `src/app/contact/actions.ts`**
     *   This file is the backend brain for the contact form.
 It has the `'use server'` directive at the top.
     *   **`sendDirectMessage` function:** This function receives the form data from the frontend.
-    *   **Getting the Webhook URL:** The `webhookUrl` is hardcoded in this file for local development.
+    *   **Getting the Webhook URL:** For local development, the `webhookUrl` is hardcoded.
 For a live (production) website, the code is set up to use `process.env.DISCORD_WEBHOOK_URL`, which you must configure in your hosting provider's settings.
     *   **Formatting the Message:** It formats the form data into a clean, readable message structured specifically for Discord's API.
 This is the `discordMessage` object, which uses the "embed" format for a nice-looking notification.
     *   **Communicating with the Webhook:** It uses the standard `fetch` API to send a `POST` request to your Discord webhook URL.
 The formatted message is converted to a JSON string and sent in the body of the request.
     *   **Returning the Result:**